30+ Best Indie Horror Movies of All Time [Reviewed for 2023]

 The Forest Of Lost Souls (2017): Grindhouse Meets Arthouse

-The Forest Of Lost Souls tells the story of a young woman and an old man who meet in the titular forest – a fictional place in Portugal and loosely based on Aokigahara,the Japanese forest where some people go to commit suicide – to do themselves in.
+The Forest Of Lost Souls tells the story of a young woman and an old man who meet in the titular forest – a fictional place in Portugal and loosely based on Aokigahara, the Japanese forest where some people go to commit suicide – to do themselves in.

 As they venture further into the woods, it becomes increasingly clear that one of them has motives that are much more sinister than they appear.

-Drawing on a mixture of Portuguese, Spanish, and Japanese folklore, The Forest Of Lost Souls offers a captivating mix of mystery and horror that will keep viewers enthralled.
+Drawing on a mixture of Portuguese, Spanish, and Japanese folklore, The Forest Of Lost Souls offers a mix of mystery and horror that will keep viewers enthralled.

-Classic Indie Horrors That Continue to Captivate
+Classic Indie Horrors

 Films like Saw and The Babadook showcase innovative storytelling techniques that keep viewers on edge, while in the 1600s New England-set The Witch, family dynamics are explored alongside supernatural elements as puritans struggle to survive in their secluded home.